Don’t send Afghans back – an in-depth interview on why we need to march the 26th of May

 Next Saturday on the 26th of May a demonstration for Afghan refugees will take place in different cities in The Netherlands.
 To get everyone up to date on why this demonstration is important and still necessary Ayla Bongaertz from The Feminist Club Amsterdam interviewed one of the people involved; So Roustayar.

-Roustayar has been working as an activist for better refugee rights for over a decade and are also involved in the anti-racism, feminist and queer movement.
+Roustayar has been working as an activist for better refugee rights for over a decade and is also involved in the anti-racist, feminist and queer movement.

 Could you give some background information on the situation in Afghanistan right now?

-The situation is dire, there has been a continuous increase of terrorist attacks.
+The situation is dire, there has been a continuous increase in terrorist attacks.

 Almost weekly there is a news article mentioning another attack in mostly Kabul…

 These attacks are almost always targeting civilians.
 They attack places like mosques and voting booths.
 The news pretends as if these attacks are only in Kabul but this is not true, they are all over the country.

 How come European countries are sending back Afghan refugees while the country is still unsafe?

 In 2016 the EU made a deal with Afghanistan called ‘Joint way forward”.
 For each refugee, the EU sends back Afghanistan receives money, around 1000 per person.
 We are talking about around 80 thousand Afghan refugees that had to flee because of the war and are now in danger of getting deported.
 This deal doesn’t take into consideration the individual circumstances of the refugees, such as; age, disability or sexuality.
 Which they sometimes do with refugees from other countries.
 Another large issue is that many Afghans were working for Western companies making them a target for the Taliban.
 Corruption makes it easy for the Taliban to find out who has been working for such companies and so some refugees that were sent back have been murdered already.